sjavokhir/mobile-awesome/README.md

 * [ShaderShowcaseApp](https://github.com/thelumiereguy/ShaderShowcaseApp) - A Jetpack Compose-based app to exhibit all the beautiful GLSL Fragment shaders I have ever written, where you can set them as Live Wallpaper.
 * [compose-fractal-nav](https://github.com/zach-klippenstein/compose-fractal-nav) - A proof-of-concept of a fractal/recursive navigation system.
 * [ToDometerKotlinMultiplatform](https://github.com/serbelga/ToDometerKotlinMultiplatform) - WIP Kotlin Multiplatform project: A meter to-do list built with Android Jetpack, Compose UI Multiplatform, Wear Compose, SQLDelight, Koin Multiplatform, SwiftUI, Ktor Server / Client, Exposed...
+* [flux](https://github.com/fidloo/flux) - Flux is a dynamic weather that communicates the weather throughout a landscape whose details vary according to the time and the weather at that particular time.
+* [compose-schedule-calendar](https://github.com/halilozercan/compose-schedule-calendar) - Demo app for a horizontal schedule(event) calendar.
+* [jetpuppy](https://github.com/ericktijerou/jetpuppy) - Jetpuppy is a puppy adoption app using Jetpack Compose UI.
+* [Rebound](https://github.com/AnkitSuda/Rebound) - Beautiful and feature rich workout log app.
+* [SSComposeCookBook](https://github.com/SimformSolutionsPvtLtd/SSComposeCookBook) - A Collection of major Jetpack compose UI components which are commonly used.

 ## Resources
 * [android](https://github.com/android) - Android (https://d.android.com)